q3aql/ks-tools/doc/ks-oga-album.md

     - Container: oga
     ````

-  * If you want to change the settings, you need to edit the `ks-oga-album` file and change the following variables:
+  * If you want to change the settings, you need to edit the `~/.ks-tools/ks-oga` file and change the following variables:

     ```shell
-    # Basic parameters`
     acodec="libvorbis"`
     b_acodec="130k"`
     v_ext="oga"`